 - a selection of skills that we want to see mastered in several ways

 - a sequence that you’ve created, practiced, and mastered over time

 At each consecutive higher level, the level test becomes more challenging not only in material but also in our expectations of mastery.
-To test into Level 2 and higher classes, the sequence you develop may not include any skills that are also on the Level Test.
-To test into Level 1 / 2 classes, it’s okay to include skills that are on the test in your sequence as well.
+To test into Level 2 and higher classes, the sequence you develop may not include any skills that are also on the Level Test, so expect to have mastered a good variety of skills before testing up.